 CJS 451 - Criminal Justice Internship (1.0 CH) Variable CH available (1-6 CH).
 An in-service training course to enable the student to practically apply specialized knowledge in a public service agency.
 Students work approximately 20 hours per week in a local or state agency.
 A log book and a research project in which the student correlates academic knowledge with practical experience will be required.
 The student will meet regularly with the sponsoring faculty member.
+(P: Sociology or Criminal Justice Studies majors only, junior or senior status with GPA of at least 3.0, with permission of the sponsoring faculty member)

 CJS 455 - Cooperative Education (12.0 CH) Variable CH available (1-12 CH).
+These credits do not count toward major requirements.